Making Sense of Socio-Spatial Inequality: A Qualitative Study of Geographical Proximity and Social Distance in Buenos Aires

 Exploring the lived experience of socio-spatial inequality in Buenos Aires.

 I am part of the White Rose Doctoral Training Programme interdisciplinary research network ‘Urban Citizenship and Informality’, funded by the Economic and Social Research Council, with partners at the University of 91Ö±²¥, the University of York and the University of Leeds.
-In addition, I am a visiting scholar at the Urban Ethnography Lab at the University of Texas at Austin.
+I am also a visiting scholar at the Urban Ethnography Lab at the University of Texas at Austin.

 Supervisors: Dr Melanie Lombard, Prof Rowland Atkinson, (University of York)